nus-cs2103-AY1718S2/addressbook-level4/collated/functional/ifalluphill.md

 public class CalendarAddCommandParser implements Parser<CalendarAddCommand> {

     /**
-     * Parses the given {@code String} of arguments in the context of the AddCommand
+     * Parses the given {@code String} of arguments in the context of the CalendarAddCommand
-     * and returns an AddCommand object for execution.
+     * and returns an CalendarAddCommand object for execution.
      * @throws ParseException if the user input does not conform the expected format */ public CalendarAddCommand parse(String args) throws ParseException {